Create the Andy Warhol pop art effect: a Photoshop how-to.

 - Add color fill to your background.
 Select the Background layer and tap New Fill to change the background to a solid fill color.

 - Remove detail from the subject.
-Select your Subject layer and open the Threshold dialog box.
+To select your Subject Layer, go to Menu Image > Adjustments > Threshold and open the Threshold dialog box.
 This will make your subject black and white.
 Adjust the slider to remove most of the detail, consistent with the pop art style.

 - Prepare for color.
-Use the Pen tool to select and separate different portions of the subject where you want to add color — such as the hair, skin, and clothing.
+Experienced users like the Pen tool to select and separate different portions of the subject where they want to add color — such as the hair, skin, and clothing.
+Those newer to Photoshop might want to use the Lasso tool or the Magic Wand on the original image to adjust the tolerance.
+Another beginner option is to use the Quick Selection tool on the original image, create a new layer, and fill with a color using Edit > Fill.
+This is a fast way to select items such as a shirt or hat, or other well-defined areas.
 For every different area of color, you’ll want to create a new layer.

 It can take some practice to get it just right, but once you have the basics down, the sky is the limit with your creativity.
 When you’re ready, discover even more tips and tricks to make your photos stand out.